 I’ve left no stone unturned here and you definitely don’t want to miss anything.

-So, do you have something to take notes?
+So, do you have something to take notes for?
 If yes, let’s dive in.

 1. Email Marketing Tip: Pay Attention To Subject Lines And Preview Text